18420079/1920S2-COMP7940-Project-Group-I/spec.md

 	1. User input keyword "Measure"
 	2. Bot return a video of measure coronavirus.
 	3. Bot return message "More?"
-	3. User response "Yes" or "More"
+	3. User response "Yes" or "More", "No" or ignore message
 	4.	if user response "Yes" or "More", return second video.

 *  Finding Mask